mattdmower/NewProject-1/docs/component-hierarchy.md

 # Component Hierarchy for Bucket List Tracker

 This document describes the hierarchy and structure of the React components used in the Bucket List Tracker web application.
-Each component is designed with a specific responsibility in mind, following the principles of component-based architecture.

 ## High-Level Component Structure